-If you’ve ever visited the construction site of a typical wood-framed house, you will have seen the ground around the house littered with the cut-off ends of studs and slices of plywood sheathing.
-That’s the result, of course, of having to measure and cut every single piece of wood right on the site.
+If you have ever visited the construction site of a typical wood-framed house, you will have seen the ground around the house littered with the cut-off ends of studs and slices of plywood sheathing.
+That is the result, of course, of having to measure and cut every single piece of wood right on the site.
 Because our panels and components are manufactured in our factories, they arrive on-site already cut to the proper dimensions: they merely have to be slotted into place and secured to each other.

-On that trip to a construction-site, you might have noticed one further thing—the constant noise of power-saws cutting all those pieces of wood.
-You won’t hear that when the pre-cut panels of an Axiom house are being erected.
-If your home-site has neighbors near at hand, they will appreciate your thoughtfulness.
+On that trip to a construction site, you might have noticed one further thing—the constant noise of power-saws cutting all those pieces of wood.
+You will not hear that when the pre-cut panels of an Axiom house are being erected.
+If your home site has neighbors near at-hand, they will appreciate your thoughtfulness.
 They might even invite you over for coffee.